tayyabhaseeb/solo-project-hometown-site/README.md

-## Project: Scrimba Solo Porject - Hometown Site
+## Project: Scrimba Solo Project - Hometown Site

 ## Visulation of the App